 Seniors who consume too much red meat put themselves at risk for a wide array of serious health complications.
-The staff at Home Care Assistance, a leading provider of elderly care in Prescott, has put together a list of the risks your senior loved one faces if red meat is a major part of his or her diet.
+The staff at Home Care Assistance, a leading provider of Prescott Home Care, has put together a list of the risks your senior loved one faces if red meat is a major part of his or her diet.

 E. coli is a bacterium found in unpasteurized milk, unpasteurized apple cider, and meat.
 The threat of E. coli is greatest in ground beef.
 In humans, E. coli can cause abdominal cramps, vomiting, diarrhea, dehydration, and kidney failure.
 This bacterium is particularly dangerous for seniors because they may have compromised immune systems and are at greater risk for dehydration from vomiting and diarrhea.